 Is Mold Dangerous?
 What Are Mold Health Risks?

-Not all molds are dangerous, but some may be harmful to our bodies, specifically in people with suppressed immune systems.
+Not all molds are dangerous, but some may harm our bodies, specifically those with suppressed immune systems.
 It becomes a bridge for opportunistic infections to enter the body as allergens, irritants, and mycotoxins, commonly known as toxic substances or chemicals, may be produced by molds.
-Thus, inhaling or having contact with its spores may lead to aggravated asthma attacks and allergic reactions, whether the mold is dead or alive.

 How To Test For And Identify Mold